 This summer, one of the most exciting water sports activities is riding a tube behind the boat.
 Whether on the lake, river, or ocean, towing a tube behind your boat is fascinating for people of all ages.
 However, a lot of people consider it a risky venture.

 Aside from entertainment, you must know essential knowledge to keep away from injuries and other dangers in the water.
-You will need a few pieces of equipment such as a personal floatation device, at least two people on the boat to ensure observation.
+You will need a few pieces of equipment such as a personal floatation device, and at least two people on the boat to ensure observation.

 To continue learning about how to tow a tube behind a boat, please keep reading for our tips and insights.